AnarManafov/dataharbor/app/doc/api/host_name.md

 ### Parameters

-No parameters.
+This endpoint does not require any parameters.

 ### Response

-If successful, returns
+If the request is successful, the API will return the following response:

-- code: `200`,
+- `code`: `200`
-- message: `success`,
+- `message`: `success`
-- data: is a `string` value, representing a host name of the xrootd server.
+- `data`: A `string` value representing the host name of the xrootd server.

 ### Example request